 Our big pony with a strange name hails from, you guessed it, Texas!
 Originally trained by Harry Houdini in the art of escape, this clever bay mare with white star carries her devious intelligence out onto the polo field as well and requires seasoned riders for a thrilling game of polochess.
 In her prime years for polo now, she's fast and fun.

 This dappled grey thoroughbred mare posted wins in her racing career before retiring to a life of polo a year ago.
 Spending more time in the air than on the ground, the name Pegasus befell her.
 A few threats of sending her down to rodeo, coupled with loads of patience brought her 'round.
 Her curious nature and eagerness for attention boosted her progress, for a brilliant breakout into chukkers by the end of last year's grass season!
 A minor injury led to some time off, and she will resume her training this spring when we expect to see her advance rapidly.

 Missy is our jet brown thoroughbred southern belle, who journeyed north from Florida's high goal polo league last spring and has been a solid addition to the Saturday matches as well as lessons ever since her arrival.
 She's a quick turner with plenty of get-up-and-go!

-Zoilo is a popular choice among our students.
+Zoillo is a popular choice among our students.
 Little do they know, this bay thoroughbred gelding from Argentina had a polo career in England in prestigious events including the Queen's Cup, and Gold Cup, along with playing in the French Deauville circuit before coming to the US.
-He debuted in the Newport International Polo Series in 2013, and became known for his easy handling and speed.
+He debuted in the Newport International Polo Series in 2013 and became known for his easy handling and speed.

-Even though he's an international horse of mystery, Zoilo still stays true to his Argentine roots with a classic Gaucho name meaning 'Life'.
+Even though he's an international horse of mystery, Zoillo still stays true to his Argentine roots with a classic Gaucho name meaning 'Life'.